KinomotoTomoyo/BatterySimulator/README.md

 4. Once you generated related results files through *Run/Resume* button on Control interface, you can click *View Results*.
 This will open a new interface, and you can view kinds of graphs intuitively.

 # Citing BatterySimulator
-Please notice that any academic work using this code or derivatives thereof, **_Must_** cite the original paper that this code was released alongside.
+Any academic work using this code or derivatives thereof, **_Must_** cite the original paper that this code was released alongside.